asharron/Nuve/README.md

 ## Design Philosophy

 Nuve is the first and only no-comprimise, roll-your-own media server designed to run on low-power hardware like a Raspberry Pi.
 This is accomplished by moving computation to the viewing client where possible and eliminating non-essential features.

+From a UI perspective, Nuve values simplicity, intuitive interation, custimization, and minimal clicks per action.
+This is accomplished by heavy use of whitespace, Flat UI, animations, smart search and suggestions, and theme support.

 ## Development Setup